pwall567/kjson-core/README.md

 the human-readable node name, the expected type, the actual value and an optional key (as described [above](#jsonexception)).

-The `JSONTypeException` constructor takes the following parameters, all of which are accessible as values of the exception object:
+The `JSONTypeException` constructor takes the following parameters, all of which are accessible as properties of the exception object:

 | Name       | Type         | Default  | Description                                         |